Reverse Aging Exercises – the Perfect Answer to Anti-Aging.

 So we all need to be asking ourselves: Can strength training reverse the aging process?

-If we don’t take care of ourselves as we age by exercising regularly then our body ceases up ( from resting and rusting), becomes weak and unable to support us into a ripe old age.
+If we don’t take care of ourselves as we age by exercising regularly then our body ceases up ( from resting and rusting), becomes weak and, is unable to support us into a ripe old age.

 You might also like to read this helpful article about how to improve your bone density with natural methods which I came across on the startsat60 blog – it’s well worth a look for all you baby boomers out there.

-One of the reasons for this is because of the Symptoms of Sarcopenia.
+One of the reasons for this is the Symptoms of Sarcopenia.

 And I know a lot of people are going to ask, “What is Sarcopenia?”
 I have never heard of it!